-- A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, DHCD's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources? - Our maintenance staff is particularly known for their extraordinary snow removal, and are frequently complimented by our residents for the quick and thorough snow removal.
-Our response time to normal maintenance requests is typically within a few days. - Maintenance kept our common areas cleaned and sanitized on a daily basis during the COVID19 pandemic, according to the COVID protocol - B. Narrative Question #2: What changes have you made to maintenance operations in the past year? - We only addressed Emergency work orders during the pandemic, but we have since completed all of the delayed non-emergency work orders, and have started the annual Unit Inspections. - C. Narrative Question #3: What are your maintenance goals for this coming year? - During each unit inspection and routine work orders, maintenance is conducting moisture reads throughout the unit, to look for any possible sign or concern about mold.
+- A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, DHCD's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources? - All inspections including the PMR and AUP have indicated favorable remarks in regard to preventative maintenance, inspection follow ups and routine maintenance. - B. Narrative Question #2: What changes have you made to maintenance operations in the past year? - We attempted to hire a part-time maintenance personnel to assist with site maintenance and lawn maintenance however we did not have a qualified applicant apply. - C. Narrative Question #3: What are your maintenance goals for this coming year?